joshuacox/reactiondev/README.md

 `make pull` to pull it

-`make demo` to run an ephemeral instance for demo purposes (everything will be blown away when it is stopped)

-`make run` to run it with your local checked out copy of reaction that you are modifying live, you will be prompted for the path to this reaction directory and the port number you wish to use, after which it will save this location
+`make` to run it with your local checked out copy of reaction that you are modifying live, you will be prompted for the path to this reaction directory and the port number you wish to use, after which it will save this location